jesbu1/openpi/README.md

-# Instructions for training on LIBERO:
+# Instructions for Training Pi-0 on BRIDGE with PEEK:
 First follow the repo install instructions.
 Setup UV in a virtual environment in this repo before uv installing things.
 Make sure conda is deactivated!!!!!